johnshearing/PrivateKeyVault/LaserCutterFiles/README.md

 <hr>

 <img src="../images/LaserCutMakeImages/CaseClosed.jpg">
 This is what the case looks like closed.

 Everything including the spring latches are laser cut.

 <hr>

 [Click here to return to the PrivateKeyVault main page for wiring and software installation instructions](https://github.com/johnshearing/PrivateKeyVault#privatekeyvault---make-instructions)
-**Continue reading below for instrutions on how to cut and assemble the transparent case.**
+**Or continue reading below for instrutions on how to cut and assemble the transparent case.**

 The files assume acrylic material 18 inches X 12 inches X .115 inch thick.
 The files also assume that the kerf cut by the laser will be .007 inch wide.